wouterken/itsi/docs/content/itsi_scheduler/_index.md

 puts results.map(&:inspect)
 ```

-and run many blocking operations simultaneously all while occupying only a single Ruby thread!
+to run many blocking operations simultaneously all while occupying only a single Ruby thread!
 {{% /steps %}}